Rohan Bopanna: 2021: Return to singles and doubles with Qureshi

-2022: Doubles; three titles, major semifinal, top 20
+2022: Doubles; three titles, major semi-final, top 20

 Rohan started the year with an ATP Tour 250 title at 2022 Adelaide International pairing with compatriot Ramkumar Ramanathan defeating top seeds Marcelo Melo and Ivan Dodig in straight sets in final.
 Rohan paired up with Édouard Roger-Vasselin for 2022 Adelaide International 2 and 2022 Australian Open but they had first round exits in both tournaments.
 He also lost in the first round in the Mixed doubles event with Darija Jurak Schreiber.
 Two weeks later, he won his second title of the year at the Maharastra Open with Ramkumar Ramanathan by defeating Australian pair of Luke Saville and John-Patrick Smith in final.
 He reached the quarterfinals of the Rotterdam Open and final of the Qatar Open with Denis Shapovalov losing to pair of Wesley Koolhof and Neal Skupski both times.
 Bopanna had a first round exit at Dubai tennis championships with Aslan Karatsev losing to top seeds and eventual finalists Mate Pavic and Nikola Mektic.

-Bopanna began the clay court season with Jamie Murray at 2022 Monte-Carlo Masters en route to semifinals defeating third and seventh seeded pairs on the way but losing to top seeds and eventual champions Rajeev Ram and Joe Salisbury in tie-breaker.
-At the 2022 French Open he reached the semifinals for the first time at this Major, partnering Matwe Middelkoop defeating en route the second seeds, former World No. 1 pair and 2021 Wimbledon champions Nikola Mektic and Mate Pavic.
-This was Bopanna's first major semifinals in men's doubles since 2015 Wimbledon.
-As a result he returned to the top 25 in the doubles rankings.
+Bopanna began the clay court season with Jamie Murray at 2022 Monte-Carlo Masters en route to semi-finals defeating third and seventh seeded pairs on the way but losing to top seeds and eventual champions Rajeev Ram and Joe Salisbury in tie-breaker.
+At the 2022 French Open he reached the semi-finals for the first time at this Major, partnering Matwe Middelkoop defeating en route the second seeds, former World No. 1 pair and 2021 Wimbledon champions Nikola Mektic and Mate Pavic.
+This was Bopanna's first major semi-finals in men's doubles since 2015 Wimbledon.
+As a result, he returned to the top 25 in the doubles rankings.

-Bopanna began the grass court season by reaching the semifinals of Stuttgart Open with Denis Shapovalov.
-The pair followed this by also reaching the semifinals of the 2022 Queen's Club Championships.
-However, Bopanna decided to skip the 2022 Wimbledon Championships as he decided that there was "no point’’ trying to compete in Wimbledon as there were going to be no points awarded at the tournament.
+Bopanna began the grass court season by reaching the semi-finals of Stuttgart Open with Denis Shapovalov.
+The pair followed this by also reaching the semi-finals of the 2022 Queen's Club Championships.
+However, Bopanna decided to skip the 2022 Wimbledon Championships as he decided that there was "no point" trying to compete in Wimbledon as there were going to be no points awarded at the tournament.
 This marked the first time since 2009 US Open that Bopanna had missed a Grand Slam doubles tournament.

 In July, again partnering Middelkoop, Bopanna reached the final of the 2022 Hamburg Open, where they lost in the final to the pair of Lloyd Glasspool and Harri Heliövaara.
-In August, Bopanna and Middelkoop reached the semifinals of the 2022 Washington Open.
+In August, Bopanna and Middelkoop reached the semi-finals of the 2022 Washington Open.
 The pair lost in the first round of the 2022 US Open to the Italian duo of Lorenzo Sonego and Andrea Vavassori.
 Bopanna won his third title of the season when he alongside Middelkoop defeated Santiago González and Andrés Molteni in the final to win the doubles tennis title at the 2022 Tel Aviv Open.
 In October, the pair lost in the final of the 2022 European Open where they were defeated by the Dutch pair of Tallon Griekspoor and Botic van de Zandschulp.